centminmod/wordpress-plugin-mirror-poc/readme.md

 ### 14. **Cloudflare D1 SQLITE Database Support**:

 With Cloudflare we can also optionally create Cloudflare Workers that are binded to their [Cloudflare D1 SQLite databases](https://developers.cloudflare.com/d1/) as outlined [here](https://developers.cloudflare.com/workers/runtime-apis/bindings/).
+Cloudflare D1 SQLite database also supports automatic backups and recovery via [Time Travel](https://developers.cloudflare.com/d1/reference/time-travel/).

 As of October 10, 2024 my POC implementation can be used without binding to a Cloudflare D1 SQLite database for my use case.
 However, if was to create a web site for mirrored WordPress plugin listing directory via Cloudflare Workers or Cloudflare Pages, I would need to be able to query the locally cached and saved WordPress plugin JSON metadata info and plugin JSON checksum info.

 I was curious how that would implemented so created a third Cloudflare Worker `https://mycloudflare-d1-worker.domain.com` that is binded to existing Cloudflare R2 S3 buckets for `WP_PLUGIN_INFO` and `WP_PLUGIN_STORE` and binded to a Cloudflare D1 SQLite database `DB` variable.
 This would be a totally separate process from already outlined above system and can operate independently as an optional feature.